edamame-load-test/edamame-load-test.github.io/docs/case-study.md

 In the next section, we will take a look at how collaboration apps work and how these pose specific challenges that need to be answered by an effective load testing tool.

-## 3. Background: Real-time collaboration apps
+## Background: Real-time collaboration apps

-### a.
-What are real-time collaboration apps?
+### What are real-time collaboration apps?

 Real time collaboration apps are applications that enable team members to work together, communicate, and collaborate simultaneously over the web.
 Real time collaboration apps can be categorized into various types based on their features: